KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_dispersion/README.md

 The default value of 0 has a special meaning in that no dispersion should be used.
 This is the default value for backwards compatibility.
 Any value in the valid range [0, 100] other than zero is considered to be a valid dispersion value, although the range between [0 , 1] is the range of realistic values.

-Here is a table of common material dispersion Abbe numbers:
+Here is a table of some material dispersion Abbe numbers, including the outlier of Rutile which is a very high dispersion material:

 | Material | Abbe Number (V) |
 | -------- | ----------- |